soumitra74/zuzu-poc/README.md

 8. refactor country
 9. ReviewProviderLogo is missing
 10. ReviewProviderText == provider name?
-11. review summary table needs to have a FK relationship with review
+11. review summary table needs to have a FK relationship with review -- DONE
 12. remove checksum in s3 files -- DONE

 Low priority